MultiSafepay/docs/content/payments/checkout/payment-components/single/single-2.md

 ---
-title : "Step 2: Initialize the component" breadcrumb_title : "Step 2"
+title : "Integrating a single payment method" breadcrumb_title : "Step 2"
 meta_title: "Payment Components - Integrating a single payment method step 2 - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API reference, SDKs, and wrappers.
 Get support."
 layout: 'single'
 read_more: '.'
 ---

+## Step 2: Initialize the component

-## Generate an API token
+### Generate an API token
 Payment Components require a MultiSafepay API token.
 See API reference&nbsp;–&nbsp;[Generate an API token](/api/#generate-an-api-token).

 **Note:** To keep your API key private, request the token from your own server.

-## Construct the component object
+### Construct the component object

 **1.** Initialize an `orderData` object, containing information about the customer's order collected during the checkout process: